tustin2121/James_Somerton_Transcripts/_videos/xLuNGhQPDHM.md

 ---
 date: 2021-05-12
-title: An Over-Emotional Look at Why JK Rowling is Bad
+title: An Overly-Emotional Look at Why JK Rowling is Bad
 status: Script
 aka: !!seq
+  - An Overemotional Look at Why JK Rowling is Bad
   - "Confession of a Harry Potter Fan Boy (Thumbnail)"
 topics: !!seq
   - "Harry Potter"